 The president of the Senate's Culture Committee, Susana Harp, pointed out that the penalties for this type of crime range from 3 to 10 years in prison, and a fine of 2,000 to 50,000 units on average.
 For Harp, this law allows a greater recognition of the people who have preserved the cultural heritage of the country.

-The president of the Indigenous Affairs Committee, María Leonor Noyola Cervantes, emphasized that at last the peoples and communities have legal backing over their cultural elements and those related to their identity, in order to avoid their being plagiarized by third parties.
+The president of the Indigenous Affairs Committee, María Leonor Noyola Cervantes, emphasized that at last the peoples and communities have legal backing over their cultural elements and those related to their identity, to avoid their being plagiarized by third parties.
 From now on, in case someone wants to make use of these elements, they will have to sign a contract, which will benefit the living conditions of the communities.

 Senator Verónica Delgadill of Movimiento Ciudadano indicated that this law puts an end to the fact that the people continue to be held hostage by commercial interests that have "trivialized" historical-cultural manifestations and have violated their economic rights.